garner-code/variability-decision-making/README.md

-# Investigating the relationship between cortical variability and decision-making
+# Eye-foraging, dopamine, striatal and cortical variability

 Code for collection and analysis of behavioural/EEG data